S3 storage¶

 To access an S3 file from a Python script, there are different libraries: boto3, s3fs and dask.

-All three will automatically use the credentials in ~/.aws/credentials
+All three will automatically use the credentials in ~/.aws/credentials if it exists.

 Note